wilkesk99ACT/Event-Analyzer/README.md

 ## Operator FAQ

 **What am I looking at when I open an event?**
-A headline "Root Cause Identified" banner, followed by a branching logic diagram showing the exact path through the relay's own logic that produced the trip, any diagnostic flags relevant to this event, and a set of waveform charts.
+A headline cause banner, followed by a branching logic diagram showing the path the tool has traced through the relay's own logic for this trip, any diagnostic flags relevant to the event, and a set of waveform charts.
+Each piece is meant to be checkable against the underlying data, not taken on faith.

 **What do the colors in the logic diagram mean?**
 Green = true/asserted at the moment of the trip.
 Grey/muted = false/not asserted, shown only